Scalewreck-epic/ouzox-website/CONTRIBUTING.md

 # Contributing

-### Feature requests or improvements
+## Feature requests or improvements

-Don't post feature requests in the issue tracker.
-Join us on [Discord](https://discord.gg/zZV3sQcwzH) and you can request features there.
+- Feature requests should be a small addition to the platform and not change other features.
+- Improvements or enhancements should change features and not add anything to the platform.
+- Feature requests or improvements should be well-documented and include a clear description of the change and how it benefits the platform.

 ## Finding a Bug